-The Institute for Materials Testing, Materials Science and Strength of Materials (IMWF) offers, in cooperation with the and the , the opportunity for three students from the field of mechanical engineering or related fields to participate for an academic year in a program in the greater area of Washington, D.C., USA.
+The Institute for Materials Testing, Materials Science and Strength of Materials (IMWF) offers, in cooperation with the College of Science (CoS) and the George Mason University (GMU), the opportunity for three students from the field of mechanical engineering or related fields to participate for an academic year in a program in the greater area of Washington, D.C., USA.
 During the stay courses are visited and a student research paper has to be written.
 The program leads to a Master’s degree in “Applied and Engineering Physics” with a specialisation in “Transportation Safety”.

-The .
+The George Mason University is approx. 15 miles (around 25 km) away from the capital Washington, D.C., USA in Fairfax in the state of Virginia.
 Washington, along with its numerous sights such as the White House or the National Mall, is very good to reach with the Orange Line of the Metro from Vienna.
-Between the Metro station and the campus runs a (travel time about 15 minutes).
+Between the Metro station and the campus runs a Shuttlebus (travel time about 15 minutes).
 The shuttle is free for students and employees of the GMU.

 The GMU offers a grand variety of different lectures, including classical fields such as engineering, natural sciences, medicine and humanities.
 Also, there are modern major fields of study that are focusing on the computer-based advancement of many fields.
 Culture and sports programs are also an important part of life at the GMU.
-The ensure among other things very good external conditions for students.
+The library and computer pools are up-to-date.
+Furthermore, a big food court and the possibility of participating in a diverse Sportangebot ensure among other things very good external conditions for students.

 The most important requirements to participate in the exchange program are: